-Blue Cross and Blue Shield of New Mexico's (BCBSNM's) Medicaid plan for 2014 is Blue Cross Community CentennialSM.
+Blue Cross and Blue Shield of New Mexico's (BCBSNM's) Medicaid plan is Blue Cross Community CentennialSM.
 This plan focuses on breaking down the financial, cultural, and linguistic barriers preventing low-income families and individuals from accessing health care.
 Blue Cross Community Centennial maintains and monitors a network of participating providers including physicians, hospitals, skilled nursing facilities, ancillary providers, and other health care providers through which members obtain covered services.

 Participating providers are requested to submit claims within 90 days of the date of service, using the standard CMS-1500 or UB-04 claim form, or electronically.
 Services billed beyond 180 days from the date of service are not eligible for reimbursement.